-School support staff that do not provide instruction to students for at least 50% of their full time position are not eligible.
-One-on-one instructional time does not count toward the 50% time requirement described above.
+Teaching staff that do not provide instruction to students for at least 50% of their full-time position are not eligible.
+One-on-one instructional time does not count toward the 50%-time requirement described above.
 Administrators, such as principals, may not apply, nor may they act as the partner applicant.
 Please contact Fund for Teachers if you have specific questions about your eligibility.

 Eligible teachers may submit one application per grant cycle.
 Fund for Teachers is interested in your ideas, only.
 Any indication of borrowed text will disqualify your application.
 Additionally, previously awarded proposals may not be resubmitted for consideration.

 Fellowships should begin after the last day of school in the spring and be completed by the first day of school in the fall, with all fellowship related expenditures made by September 16, 2022.

 For optimal application performance: Avoid using tablets or mobile devices such as an iPad or Amazon Fire.
 Also, please make sure that your pop-up blocker is off, to avoid missing important notifications.

 - Calendar of Events